xlsson/bth-reactjs-editor/README.md

 ![CirrusDocs](https://github.com/xlsson/bth-reactjs-editor/blob/main/src/img/logo.png?raw=true)

+# bth-reactjs-editor
+Frontend for the the CirrusDocs app.
 CirrusDocs is a single-page real-time collaborative document editor app, written in JavaScript utilising the React library.
 The app was created as a student project for the course JavaScript-based Web Frameworks at Blekinge Institute of Technology (BTH).

 The backend of the editor is served by an Express server written in Node.js:
 ([xlsson/bth-editor-server](https://github.com/xlsson/bth-editor-server)).